buhrmi/inertiax/README.md

 ## Installation

-Follow the installation guide for your favourite backend adapter on https://inertiajs.com, but replace the `@inertiajs/svelte` package with:
+Follow the installation guide for your favourite backend adapter on https://inertiajs.com, but replace the `@inertiajs/svelte` package with `inertiax-svelte`.

 ```bash
 npm i -D inertiax-svelte@^10.0.0-beta.0